SpeysideHEP/spey/docs/quick_start.rst

     :alt: Likelihood distribution for multi-bin statistical model.

 Notice the slight difference between likelihood distributions, this is because of the use of different expectation types.
+The dots on the likelihood distribution represents the point where likelihood is maximized.
+Since for an :obj:`~spey.ExpectationType.apriori` likelihood distribution observed and background values are the same, the likelihood should peak at :math:`\mu=0`.